 Unfortunately, the photo does not show how delicious these savory rolls are.
 The dough is soft and delicate and it is perfect stuffed with a rich filling like eggplant caponata.
 The recipe for Italian caponata was given to me by a dear friend from La mia pasticceria moderna.
 I changed a little the original Sicilian recipe to adapt it to this version for these stuffed rolls.
 The filling is dense, rich, full of intense flavors such as baked eggplant, tomato sauce, onion, green olives and grated pecorino cheese.
-These stuffed sandwiches are delicious both hot and cold (I prefer them cold ^_^) and they are perfect for festive occasions, buffets and appetizers.
+These stuffed rolls are delicious both hot and cold (I prefer them cold ^_^) and they are perfect for festive occasions, buffets and appetizers.

 - 700 g of eggplants

-- about 3 tablespoons of olive oil for the eggplants
+- 3 tablespoons of olive oil for the eggplants (about)

 - 1 tablespoon of olive oil

 - 1 tablespoon of brown sugar